Creating The Right Rules for Your Auction Draft & League

 bid on every nomination.
 This allows everyone to prepare the same amount

 of time for every nomination.
-Another tip to help keep your auction moving is to have owners sit in their draft nomination order.
+Another tip to help keep your auction moving is to have players sit in their draft nomination order.
 This way you are always moving around the room the same way, and everyone knows whose turn it is to nominate.

 Auction Draft Rule #4: Determine which players can be nominated.
 Many leagues have no rules on who can be nominated when.
 I personally think it is a waste of time to nominate kickers and defenses early.
 Most owners with any experience at all, will not bid anything extra for these positions, even at the beginning of the auction.
 While the smart owner wants to deplete other owner’s resources, doing it by nominating kickers and defenses at the beginning of the auction is not the best way to do so.